ABOUT

 Yes, I have two first names, a vestige of the first ten years of my life in small-town North Carolina where my Yankee parents got swept away by the romance of double names.
 Some people call me AJ.
 I write about the healing that happens when we embrace our common humanity.

 My thoughts arise out of my personal experiences as a Christian, as a reader, writer, and teacher, and as the mother of three kids, including our daughter Penny, who has Down syndrome.
 I’ve written books on what seem like a wide range of topics—taking care of my mother-in-law as she was dying from cancer, giving birth to a child with a disability, bumping into my own limitations as a young mother, beginning to confront my social position as a person of privilege, and how we can participate in personal, spiritual, and social healing.
-But what runs through all these stories is my belief that love is stronger than fear.
+But what runs through all these stories is my desire to challenge assumptions about the good life, proclaim the inherent belovedness of every human being, and help us envision a world of belonging where everyone matters.